Imaginary Syllabi: Additive Manufacturing Lab

 -

-Conceptually comprehensive: Include all of the major areas of materials (polymers, metals, ceramics) and try to include many (but not all) additive modalities.
+Conceptually comprehensive: Include the major areas of materials (polymers, metals, ceramics) and try to include many (but not all) additive modalities.
 Aim for illustrating basic transferable principles, that have a connection to underlying fundamental chemistry…sort of like the lab complement to Shackelford’s intro materials science textbook

 -